 Brussels (three nights)

-Belgium was a surprising addition to my Europe itinerary.
-So surprising that I visited twice within the month!
+Belgium was a surprise addition to my 10-week Europe itinerary.
+What was even more surprising is that I visited twice within the month.
 I decided to get the bus from Paris to Brussels (before getting the bus to Amsterdam) and I am so glad I did.
-Not only did I stay in one of the nicest guest houses imaginable, I ended up spending most of my time with a couple of girls in my dorm room.
+Not only did I stay in one of the nicest guesthouses imaginable, but I also ended up spending most of my time with a couple of girls in my dorm room.
 We did a day trip to Bruges and it was a very fun weekend.
 I pretty much exclusively used FlixBus on this trip as well.